-->

 Search

-In Splunk, you can omit the search keyword and specify an unquoted string.
-In Azure Monitor you must start each query with find, an unquoted string is a column name, and the lookup value must be a quoted string.
+, an unquoted string is a column name, and the lookup value must be a quoted string.

-Azure Monitorfindfind Session.Id'c8894ffd-e684-43c9-9125-42adc25cd3fc' and ingestion_time()> ago(24h)
+Azure Monitor | find | find Session.Id'c8894ffd-e684-43c9-9125-42adc25cd3fc' and ingestion_time()> ago(24h) |

 Filter

 Azure Monitor log queries start from a tabular result set where the filter.
 In Splunk, filtering is the default operation on the current index.
-You can also use where operator in Splunk, but it is not recommended.
+You can also use where

 Getting n events/rows for inspection

-Azure Monitor log queries also support take as an alias to limit.
-In Splunk, if the results are ordered, head will return the first n results.
+will return the first n results.
 In Azure Monitor, limit is not ordered but returns the first n rows that are found.

 Getting the first n events/rows ordered by a field/column

-For bottom results, in Splunk you use tail.
-In Azure Monitor you can specify the ordering direction with asc.
+.
+In Azure Monitor you can specify the ordering direction with asc

 Extending the result set with new fields/columns